 Flush the RV water lines and refill the fresh water tank

 Run all the faucets again and fill the freshwater tank.
-You want to keep running water through the lines until you no longer smell any bleach.
+Then, you will continue running water through the lines until you no longer smell any bleach.

 Don’t forget to set the hot water heater valves back to open for everyday use!

 You’re all set and sanitized with a clean freshwater tank ready for your next camping trip!
-Speaking of that next trip out, you can download our FREE trip planning template here!
+Speaking of that next trip out, you can download our FREE trip planning template.